yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 🔬 Going further

-This sample is a very simple integration as there is no _callback_ from HTML to managed code and _PrismJS_ is a self-contained framework (it does not download any other javascript dependencies).
+This sample is a very simple integration as there is no _callback_ from HTML to managed code and _PrismJS_ is a self-contained framework (it does not download any other javaScript dependencies).

 Some additional improvements can be done to make the code more production ready: